KevinPayravi/indie-wiki-buddy/README.md

 * `destination_icon`: The name of the wiki's favicon in the [favicons](favicons) folder.
 * `destination_main_page`: The title of the main page of the destination wiki.
 * `destination_search_path`: The URL path prefix for performing searches.
 On MediaWiki wikis, it is called the index.php entry point and can be found at Special:Version.
+* `destination_content_path`: The URL path prefix for article links on the destination wiki.
+On MediaWiki wikis, it can be found at Special:Version.

 Favicons should be uploaded as 16px PNGs inside the [favicons](favicons) folder.